Gearhungry logo.

 940 Reverse Tanto Benchmade Pocket Knife

 It’s hard for some to get their head around the 940 from Benchmade.
-With just a few minor tweaks you could envision it next to your dinner plate at the steak house.
-But make no mistake this a serious piece of everyday carry with a Benchmade blade of premium CPM-S30V stainless steel and a handle fashioned from 6061-T6 aluminum.
-Open or closed it’s a lightweight beauty and with the no-nonsense reverse tanto folding blade it allows you to effortless project cutting force.
-The icing on the cake?
-It weighs a scant 2.9 ounces.
-Amazing.
-Find more great products like this by checking out our guide to the best camping knives.
+With just a few minor tweaks, you could envision it next to your dinner plate at a nice steak house.
+But make no mistake — this is a serious piece of everyday carry.

 Key Features: